schmidsi/melon-reporting/docs/thesis/03-analysis/OnChainData.md

 ## Explanation

 * The fund is in the center.
-Once setup a fund cannot change its name/address/owner
+Once set up, a fund cannot change its name/address/owner
 * Every fund has one quote asset in which its value is denominated.
 Usually MLN.
 * Total number of shares ($$ s $$) can be retrieved with the following formula: